jsteigelman/artwork/README.md

 # Artist Website

-This is an art portfolio website.
+I'm an artist-turned-developer.
+This is a website I built for my art portfolio.

 ## Live Site URL
 [www.joeysteigelman.com](https://joeysteigelman.com/)